Updated Aug. 31, 2023

-The development of the COVID-19 vaccines and the fact that we have them about a year after the pandemic started is proof of the power of collaboration and innovation.
+The development of the COVID-19 vaccines and the fact that they were available to the public about a year after the pandemic started is proof of the power of collaboration and innovation.

-The COVID-19 vaccines have received Emergency Use Authorization—but what does this mean?*
+The COVID-19 vaccines initially received Emergency Use Authorization—but what does this mean?*

 The U.S. Food and Drug Administration (FDA) grants emergency use authorizations (EUA) to make medical interventions, like vaccines, available to the public during public health emergencies like the COVID-19 pandemic.
 With an EUA, the FDA can authorize the use of unapproved medical products or the unapproved use of approved medical products to make them available during public health emergencies.
 This can only happen once certain safety standards are met and there are no other approved, available alternatives.

 Essentially, an EUA means that a product has met the necessary safety standards to make it available to the public as quickly as possible when no other approved options are available.

 To issue an EUA, the FDA must be able to find that the known and potential health benefits of using the product outweigh the known and potential risks.
 For the first three COVID-19 vaccines, the FDA made this determination by examining the safety and efficacy of the vaccines based on laboratory testing and data from clinical trials involving hundreds of thousands of volunteers, and by reviewing manufacturing information supplied by pharmaceutical companies to ensure quality and consistency during vaccine production.

-COVID-19 vaccines have been thoroughly tested—just like all other vaccines.
+COVID-19 vaccines were thoroughly tested—just like all other vaccines.

-COVID-19 vaccines in use today have been issued emergency use authorizations by the FDA.
-Just like all other vaccines, they have gone through Phase 1, 2 and 3 clinical trials after being developed and tested for safety with the same rigorous process used for other vaccines.
+COVID-19 vaccines in use today went through Phase 1, 2 and 3 clinical trials after being developed and tested for safety with the same rigorous process used for other vaccines.
 During testing and clinical trials, researchers work to: